It's a huge thing letting go of your child and watching them take those first steps into education and everything that goes along with it.

 'Even the slightest doubt from you will make them distrust the environment they're about to enter.
 You need to stay really strong and positive, constantly reaffirming how fun school will be.'

 Jessica's biggest tip for getting them through the classroom door happily is to physically hand them over to their new teacher, who will be consciously making an effort to get them excited about their new classroom.

-'For example say, "Hello Miss Conroy, this is Betty and she's really looking forward to playing today at school but is a little bit nervous".
+'For example say,'Hello Miss Conroy, this is Lucy and she's really looking forward to playing today at school but is a little bit nervous'.
 This gives the teacher a chance to introduce themselves back to your child, making that connection and reassuring them that they will have a great time.'

-'For me the classroom environment is really important so I tend to pick a theme and go to town decorating before term starts each year.
-This year I have decorated the classroom with paper decorations in pastel colours and put cute touches on our storage areas with signs and bows'
+'For me the classroom environment is really important so I tend to pick a theme and go to town decorating before term starts each year.'

 Most Early Years Foundation class rooms will be set up with both sand and water play, table top games and painting or crafts areas so your child will be introduced to all of this and encouraged to get involved and make friends with the other children.